fusioncharts/dev_centre_docs/map-guide/simple-data-driven-maps.md

 ## Create a container for your map in the web page

-Next, you need to create a container for your map on the form of a `&lt;div&gt;` element, as shown below:
+Next, you need to create a container for your map on the form of a `<div>` element, as shown below:

 ```json
 <body>